-As Easter was quite a damp and miserable weekend, many of you would have been stuck in front of the television watching a good film and the channels didn’t disappoint in putting on some of the old favourites.
+As Bank Holiday weekend was quite a damp and miserable weekend, many of you would have been stuck in front of the television watching a good film and the channels didn’t disappoint in putting on some of the old favourites.

 One in particular which is shown every bank holiday is Zulu.
 Be honest, it’s an all time favourite of everyone with a smattering of interest in military history and quite easy to watch over and over again, even if it does drift slightly away from the facts.

 The battle started on the 22nd January 1879 and continued throughout the night into the 23rd January.
 Just over 150 British and colonial troops, some of which scarpered at the beginning of the battle, successfully defended the garrison against several assaults by approximately 4,000 Zulu warriors.
 These massive, but what can only be described as piecemeal attacks, came close to defeating the much smaller force but were ultimately repelled.
 For this action 11 Victoria Crosses were awarded to the defenders.
 But after the battle what happened to these VC recipients?
 Did they stay in the army, did they go on to live normal civilian lives or did this awful battle affect them?

 I thought I would take a look and let everyone know.